al6x/nim/keep/readme.md

 # Lodo

+- Warns duplicated after doc edit.
+- Allow any links, this link [warnings](/warnings) would be incorrectly resolved as `/notes/warnings`.
+- Introduce `cards` block, a wrapper around table.
 - Allow "." for space in ftext/parse
 - move docs model and blocks ui into keep/docs/[model, ui]
 - Implement `throw "record not implemented"`